mirzaAsca/yupoo-to-shopify-CSV-method/README.md

 ## Overview

-The project is designed to scrape various details about products listed on a webpage, perform some basic processing, download and upload product photos to Google Drive, and eventually store the collected data in a local JSON file.
-A CSV file is also created from the JSON data.
-The code uses multithreading to scrape multiple pages concurrently.
+This project is specifically engineered to harvest product information from Yupoo Albums, where Chinese merchants showcase their products.
+It captures pertinent details, performs fundamental data processing, and subsequently saves the data individually or in structured arrays.
+After downloading and uploading to Google Drive, product photo links are conserved in a locally stored JSON file.
+Subsequently, a CSV file is generated based on this JSON data.

+The data compiled is fully streamlined for Shopify's bulk import procedure using CSV files while simultaneously preserving the requisite structure for CSV bulk import.
+Various data elements are leveraged as tags for a Shopify store, thereby enhancing the store's maintainability, updates, and filtration processes.
+The tags associated with each product encompass a price tag, album URL tag, seller tag, and date tag.
+This tagging system simplifies product sorting, sourcing links for product orders, filtering products by sellers, and enables straightforward tracking, editing, or removal of outdated products.

+The scraping procedure employs multithreading to simultaneously extract data from multiple Yupoo pages, thereby enhancing efficiency and speed.

 ### Importing Necessary Modules